-The floor is covered with ceramic tile.
-The tile is properly installed and is in good condition.

-The toilet is loose where it mounts to the floor.
-A loose toilet will eventually start to leak and will damage the flooring material, underlayment and subfloor.
+FLOORING MATERIAL The floor is covered with ceramic tile.
+The tile is properly installed and is in good and will damage the flooring material, underlayment and subfloor.
 The most reliable fix for this condition is to remove the toilet and install a new wax seal.
 The toilet should then be securely mounted to the floor.